ypwk/KnowledgeBase/Final Exam Review.md

 prove language non context free (p99, 100)

-no pumping lemma proofs, for both regular languages and context free languages
+no pumping lemma proofs, for both regular languages and context free languages no subset construction

+### Computability Theory
-problems, languages, solvable (TD) vs unsolvable (non-TD) Turing machines, how it works, its language, its encoding, Church-Turing thesis Turing Recognizable (input given is in languages, just need a Turing Machine to verify) Turing Decidable (input given can be any string.
+problems, languages, solvable (TD) vs unsolvable (non-TD) Turing machines, how it works, its language, its encoding, Church-Turing thesis Turing Recognizable (input given is in languages, just need a Turing Machine to verify) Output of $M$ is always "accept" Turing Decidable (input given can be any string.
 Need a stronger Turing Machine to check if it is in the language (accept) or not in the language (reject))
 The meaning of reduction A <=p B means that A is no harder than B or B is at least as hard as A
 - comparing degree of difficulty in the two problems